Lane Thomas Player Props: Nationals vs. Padres

-The Washington Nationals, including Lane Thomas and his .537 slugging percentage over his past 10 games, take on starting pitcher Yu Darvish and the San Diego Padres at Nationals Park, Tuesday at 7:05 PM ET.
+The Washington Nationals, including Lane Thomas (.409 on-base percentage in past 10 games, 62 points above season-long percentage), battle starting pitcher Ryan Weathers and the San Diego Padres at Nationals Park, Wednesday at 7:05 PM ET.

 Lane Thomas Game Info & Props vs. the Padres